Geoffrey Cantor (actor)

 Geoffrey Paul Cantor is an American actor and acting coach.
-He is primarily known for his portrayal as Mitchell Ellison on Daredevil and The Punisher.
+He is primarily known for his recurring role as Mitchell Ellison in the television series Daredevil (2015–2018), which he reprised in The Punisher (2017) and Daredevil: Born Again (2026).

 Early life and education

 Cantor was born on an Air Force base in California.
 When his father, an Air Force captain and flight surgeon, finished his service, the family moved to Philadelphia.
 They moved a few more times (Newton Center, Massachusetts and Cherry Hill, New Jersey) as his father completed his internship and residency, and settled in Bergen County.
 His father was (and is still) involved in community theatre and his mother is a painter.
 Both of them enjoyed the arts and this resulted in Cantor's appreciation as well, especially the theater.
 "We were sort of progressive, liberal, Jewish people.
 I grew up in a time when were sort of at the cutting edge of that."
 Cantor graduated from Pascack Hills High School.

 While attending Amherst College, Cantor came to find acting the most rewarding and intriguing art form, particularly British theatre which he found the most inspirational.
 Cantor graduated magna cum laude from Amherst College with a degree in theater, and furthered his acting education at Eugene O'Neill Theater Center and then at the Royal Central School of Speech & Drama in London, England.

 Geoffrey was married to Cathleen Donnelly in August of 1992.
 They had two children together, Benjamin (June, 1994) and Talia (Feb, 1997).
 They separated in October of 2020, and were divorced in May of 2022.